 DCH Health System is committed to maintaining a work environment that is free from unlawful discrimination and harassment where employees at all levels are able to devote their full attention and best efforts to the job.
 Unlawful harassment, either intentional or unintentional, has no place in the work environment.
 Accordingly, it is and shall continue to be the policy of DCH that its employees and their work environment shall be free from all forms of unlawful harassment and intimidation.
-DCH prohibits unlawful discriminatory practices and harassment on the basis of sex, age, race, color, national origin, religion, genetic information, disability or any other factor protected by law, whether the harassment is caused by a co-worker, management, physician, or other individual (whether employed by DCH or not).
+DCH will not discriminate or permit discrimination against anyone because of race, religion, color, age, gender identity, sexual orientation, pregnancy, national origin, disability, genetic information, veteran status, or any other reason or factor prohibited by federal, state, or local law whether the harassment is caused by a co-worker, management, physician, or other individual (whether employed by DCH or not).
 Unlawful harassment can include, but is not limited to: slurs, epithets, threats, derogatory comments and unwelcome jokes which would make a reasonable person experiencing such harassment uncomfortable in the work environment or which would interfere with the person's job performance.
 Some examples of conduct that could be considered sexual harassment include: